 Williams-led Purdue rallies to beat No. 23 Michigan St 55-54

+“Everybody knew the ball was going to me,” the 6-foot-10, 265-pound power forward said.
+“I just wanted to take my time with it.”

-Aaron Henry, who scored 13 points, missed a runner from the left side of the lane just before the buzzer to seal the collapse for the Spartans.
+Aaron Henry, who scored 13 points, missed a runner from the left side of the lane just before the buzzer to seal the stinging setback for the Spartans.

+“One of the more disappointing losses,” coach Tom Izzo said.
+“Give Purdue credit.”

 The Spartans and Boilermakers both got to the loose ball after the missed free throw, and the visitors had the alternate possession arrow pointing in their direction.
 Williams caught a lob pass on an inbounds play and took full advantage with a short, floating, go-ahead jumper.